 Will it work for people who need corrective glasses?

-- If you’re farsighted (if you use reading glasses for example) then it will work – the image appears to be around 10 feet (3.5 metres) away and there is no need for any corrective glasses.
+- If you use reading glasses, then it will work – the image appears to be around 10 feet (3.5 metres) away and there is no need for any corrective glasses.

 - If you’re nearsighted (if you need glasses to see long distances) then unfortunately you might need to wear contact lenses to be able to use Project Obsidian.